TomSchouten/Mid-bootcamp-project/README.md

 # Is Noordwijk a good place to start a new business?
-This is the question I asked myself at the start of project week.
+This was the question I asked myself at the start of project week.

 In the 'Uncleaned dataset' folder, you will find the data I worked with this week to analyze the local market.
 You will find that it is mostly data on age and income of surrounding city's around Noordwijk.